cakephp/docs/en/appendices/orm-migration.rst

 use your validators when saving using the ``validate`` option.
 See the documentation on :ref:`saving-entities` for more information.

-Identifier quoting disabled by default
+Identifier Quoting Disabled by Default
 --------------------------------------

 In the past CakePHP has always quoted identifiers.
 Parsing SQL snippets and